grusha89/digitalgarden/_notes/Documents/Document detail/Document detail. Accounting fields.md

 * search is not case sensitive and ignores diacritics
 * when value is not found "No data" is displayed
 * if not valid data was input, validation appears "Unknown value"
+* selected value is always displayed on the first place with the blue tick

 ---